Understanding CI Syntax:

 jobs.<jobId>.steps

 These are the steps that would be execute in order inside of each jobs.
+Run whatever you want, just make sure to stay with in the moral ground and be happy.

 jobs.<jobId>.steps[*].uses